 Best scriptwriting practices for your corporate video

-Some corporate video production agencies may ask if you’ll have a script handy before production begins, and you wonder if you should be creating one yourself, or leaving it to the pros.
+Some corporate video production agencies in Singapore may ask if you’ll have a script handy before production begins, and you wonder if you should be creating one yourself, or be leaving it to the pros.
 If you’re a creative who is always churning content, whether as a marketer, journalist or even a personal blogger, then you should no qualms writing a script.
 It should be no different than what you’re usually doing – you tell a story, with the aim of captivating your audience.
-Here’s how to write a production-ready script for your video agency.
+Here’s how to write a production-ready script for your video agency in Singapore.

 - Write a brief for your corporate video